 - In general, applicants should have their materials submitted by the end of January and no later than the end of March to be considered for the following fall semester.
-Those who are planning to apply for a teaching assistantship with the English Language Center should submit their application materials to the TESOL program by no later than mid January.
+Those who are planning to apply for a teaching assistantship with the English Language Center must submit their application materials to the TESOL program by no later than mid January.

 - There is no provisional or conditional admission.